-Short Path refers to the distance that the evaporated liquid vapor travels from the evaporation surface to reach the condenser.
-In practice, “short path” describes the location of the condenser in relation to the evaporator.
-Short path has an internal condenser whereas an evaporator has an external condenser .
+Short-Path refers to the distance that the evaporated liquid vapor travels from the evaporation surface to reach the condenser.
+In practice, a “short path” describes the location of the condenser in relation to the evaporator.
+The short path has an internal condenser whereas an evaporator has an external condenser.

 The process of coating the solution to be evaporated into a thin film on a heated surface.
 Wiped film apparatus used in hemp and cannabis distillation are not usually fixed distance but typically use “comb” shaped wipers to mix the oil on the surface of the oil while simultaneously creating a thin film at the surface.
 A thin film is important so efficient evaporation can occur.